nathaneltitane/dextop/README.md

 Dextop turns most modern Android devices into a complete Linux distribution workstation in a matter of minutes!
 No hassle or deep technical know-how required: **Dextop is easy and user friendly.**

-It is highly recommended to install Dextop on a fresh Termux instance or profile to benefit from a clean slate and a snappy experience, although you can always attempt deploying it on an already existing setup.
+It is highly recommended to install Dextop on a fresh Termux instance or profile to benefit from a clean slate and a snappy experience, although deploying it on an already existing setup is also possible.

 All utilities created for, loaded, and used by Dextop contain a help argument.
 Please refer to the help dialogs while setting things up or before opening a bug report.